RTEMS/rtems-docs/cpu-supplement/aarch64.rst

 Symmetric Multiprocessing
 =========================

-SMP is not currently supported on ARMv8-A.
+SMP is supported on ARMv8-A.  Available platforms are:

+- Xilinx ZynqMP (QEMU and hardware using PSCI via ARM Trusted Firmware)

 Thread-Local Storage
 ====================